pcm32/k8s_demo/gce/README.md

 Please note that for this to work, the docker image needs to be at an accesible docker registry (in this case [here](https://hub.docker.com/r/phenomenal/ipo/)).

-Take a look at the description that k8s has for the job and pod submitted (remember how?), what can you see?
+Take a look at the description that k8s has for the job and pod submitted (remember how to do it?), what can you see?
 Does it mention anything about the mount point?How can we get the STDOUT of the job we just run?